wpquads/quick-adsense-reloaded/readme.txt

 Although is not under maintainance and development for more than 3 years by the original author it is still downloaded hundred times a day.
 So i decided to continue the project to make sure the plugin will also work in future with new WordPress versions.

-All deprecated functions has been removed, bugs have been fixed and new filters and hooks will be build in soon in to make this plugin extensible by third party developers!
+All deprecated functions has been removed, bugs have been fixed and new filters and hooks will be created to make this plugin extensible by third party developers!

 = Main Features =